 Parliamentary privilege means the rights enjoyed by each House collectively as a constituent part of Parliament; and by Members of each House individually, without which they could not discharge their functions.
 Some privileges are based purely on the law and custom of Parliament, while others have been defined by statute.

+This Practice Note outlines the basic procedures for passage of a Bill in the UK Parliament.
 Parliament makes and changes the law by considering draft legislation in the form of a Bill.
-If passed by both Houses, a Bill is enacted on royal assent and in due course becomes law.
+If passed by both Houses of Parliament, a Bill is enacted on Royal Assent and in due course becomes law.
 The main types of Bills are Public Bills introduced by the government in the House of Commons.
-The procedure of these Bills is considered in this Practice Note.

 Standing Orders are written rules formulated by each House to regulate proceedings.
 This Practice Note examines the key Standing Orders of both Houses with more detail on procedures for Parliamentary Questions including Prime Minister’s Questions.